-- (e) Charged battery fixed in baggage compartment and connected, when this battery location was chosen for trimming of pilot weight, see entries on page 6-1/2. - (f) Thermometer on seat below instrument panel for function: indication of surrounding air temperature. - (g) Check for non-existence of foreign matter
+- (e) Charged vertical tail fin battery connected, when this battery location was chosen for trimming of pilot weight, see entries on page 6-1/2. - Thermometer on seat below instrument panel for function: (f) indication of surrounding air temperature. - (g) Check for non-existence of foreign matter

-Warning: When parking, remember that under a certain sun angle from the rear into the opened canopy this may result in fire hazard due to convex lens effect.
+When parking, remember that under a certain sun angle from the rear into the Warning: opened canopy this may result in fire hazard due to convex lens effect.